BillJr99/Ursinus-CS173/_pages/Assignments/Introductory/asmt-warmup.md

 ---

 The purpose of this assignment is to get us setup for the course, both by getting to know each other better, and by setting up the software environment.

-We will submit this assignment using {{ page.info.chatname }}, so there is no need to write up any documentation or README (as we will in future programming assignments); it is fine to just follow the directions in each part and send me messages as appropriate.

 ## Personal Survey (5 Pts)